95% Transformation and only 5% Digital – True Digital Transformation Definition

 While technology is an essential part of this transformation.
 But it should be seen more as a “trigger” and more as an enabler rather than a panacea and certainly not the solution.
 This misinterpretation has led numerous companies down the wrong path and entangled them in a web of unsuccessful digital transformation projects from which they have difficulty emerging.
 Software has been purchased, hardware has been installed, and all this in a company that has neither the knowledge nor the organization to deal with this software or hardware.

 Digital Transformation is about people

-As in every company topic the human is the center of the process.
-When we look at a company, we can split it into People, Processes, IT and Strategy.
-In each and every of these 4 pillars we have humans in the role of user, leader, creator or shaper.
-So, when we speak about Digital Transformation, we especially have to look into the topic how these influencers, the humans in the process, need to adapt to the new world of technology and exponential change.
+As in every company topic, human is the center of the process.
+When we look at a company, we can split it into People, Processes, IT, and Strategy.
+In each one of these 4 pillars, we have humans in the role of user, leader, creator, or shaper.
+So, when we speak about Digital Transformation, we especially have to look into the topic of how these influencers, the humans in the process, need to adapt to the new world of technology and exponential change.

-There are several studies outlining how little digital transformation projects succeed in the companies.
-Most of them outline that 80-85% of the projects in Digital Transformation fail and often you also read that the missing culture and a wrong people management was the result of this failing.
+Several studies are outlining how little digital transformation projects succeed in companies.
+Most of the outline that 80-85% of the projects in Digital Transformation fail and often you also read that the missing culture and a wrong people management was the result of this failure.

 Technology first?
 People first?

 There are basically two ways on the market how companies approach Digital Transformation.
 The “Technology First” and the “People First” approach I call them.

 Technology First is the most commonly seen paradigm of how companies see their own Digital Transformation.
 They see software or technology, they get attracted by the features and they try to implement this into their organization.
 This technology-first approach has a simple problem … it is a top-down approach where people are looking for features instead of solutions.
 Especially in employee engagement, this is a bad approach as you are not co-creating a solution that helps your customer solve a problem and your employee in supporting this customer.